deveshshukla/JS-Notes/notes.md

 * Popular Higher Order Functions in JavaScript -->

-* a. map function: Used to transform an array by applying a callback function to each element.
+1. map function: Used to transform an array by applying a callback function to each element.
 It returns a new array.

 const n = [1, 2, 3, 4, 5];
 const square = n.map((num) => num * num);